cv0x/AutoPhotoSort/README.md

 # AutoPhotoSort - Organize Your Photos by Date

-Tired of messy photo libraries? **AutoPhotoSort** is a simple Python tool designed to automatically organize your photos into folders based on the year and month they are taken. supported formats = '.jpg', '.jpeg', '.png', '.nef', '.mov', '.mp4', '.avi'
+- Tired of messy photo libraries? **AutoPhotoSort** is a simple Python tool designed to automatically organize your photos into folders based on the year and month they are taken.
+- Supported formats = '.jpg', '.jpeg', '.png', '.nef', '.mov', '.mp4', '.avi'

 ## Project Structure